Geit/swg-csr-tool/README.md

 ## Scripts

-The following script are aviailable
+The following script are available

 ### `yarn codegen`
   Runs GraphQL Codegen on the repository.
 By default codegen is setup to query a `[swg-graphql](https://github.com/Geit/swg-graphql)` server that is running on port 4000.